hbussular/Storybook-Vite-Module-Federation-Product-List/README.md

 **React + TypeScript + Vite with Atomic Design and Module Federation**

-This project is built using React, TypeScript, and Vite as the main tools for developing and bundling the application.
-It follows the Atomic Design pattern to organize components in a structured manner and incorporates Storybook to test components individually.
+This small project is built using React, TypeScript, and Vite as the main tools for developing and bundling the application.
+It follows the React Atomic Design pattern to organize components in a structured manner and incorporates Storybook to test components individually.
 Additionally, the project utilizes Vite Module Federation, allowing for the integration and rendering of components from remote modules, implementing micro front-end architecture.